Shaak321/family_todo/functional_requirements.md

 # Functional requiremets

+### Authentication
+  You need authentication to be able to visit all the sites on this page, but registration.
 ### Services we provide
   * Registration
     * For registration you can use username and password of your heart's content,